ELELAB/RaSP_workflow/README.md

 # RaSP_workflow
-See guides in docs for Bioinfo01, 03, and 04 specific guides.
+See guides in docs for Bioinfo01, 03, and 04 specific installation and use guides.
+This guide is a broad generic use.
+Notice that the bash script rasp is only relevant for users of bioinfo01, 03 and 04.

 ## Installation